FROZEN SHOULDER (ADHESIVE CAPSULITIS)

 Can this Injury or Condition be Prevented?

 The cause of adhesive capsulitis is debatable, with no definitive cause.
 Therefore, to date, there is no known method of prevention.
 The onset of the condition is usually gradual, with the disease process needing to “run its course.”
-However, the sooner you contact your physical therapist, the sooner you will receive appropriate information on how to most effectively address your symptoms.
+However, the sooner you contact your physical therapist, the sooner you will receive appropriate information on how to address your symptoms most effectively.